cowenzhang/MMKE/README.md

 This repository contains the core code and datasets for the MMKE System.
+The demonstration video is available at this link: https://youtu.be/PMYIcDbxCKQ.

 ## Datasets
 DuIE2.0 and Travel20 are both Chinese datasets.